kelloggm/cs-490-website/announcements.md

 # Announcements

-Announcements will be posted here and on Piazza.
+Announcements will be posted here and on CampusWire.

 {% assign announcements = site.announcements | reverse %}
 {% for announcement in announcements %}